anhnh2002/anhnh2002.github.io/README.md

 ## About Me

-I'm Anh Nguyen Hoang, currently conducting research in **AI for Software Development** (AI4Code, AI4Software) under the guidance of [Prof. Bach Le](https://xuanbachle.github.io/) at **FPT Software AI Center**.
+I'm Hoang Anh Nguyen, currently conducting research in **AI for Software Development** (AI4Code, AI4Software) under the guidance of [Prof. Bach Le](https://xuanbachle.github.io/) at **FPT Software AI Center**.
 I graduated with an excellent Bachelor's degree in Computer Science from **Hanoi University of Science and Technology** in 3.5 out of 4 years.

 My research focuses on developing algorithms to train and fine-tune **Large Language Models for code** and exploring **agentic systems** for Software Engineering tasks.
 I'm passionate about bridging the gap between artificial intelligence and software development to create more efficient and intelligent development tools.